brecconsulting/gfw-sync/README.md

 gfw-sync.py [options]

 Options:
-	-h, --hel			Show help of GFW Sync Tool
+	-h, --help				Show help of GFW Sync Tool
-	-v, --validat			Validate all config files before update -c {country ISO3 code}		Country to be updated.
+	-v, --validate			Validate all config files before update -c {country ISO3 code}	Country to be updated.
 Update will affect all selected layers.
 							If left out, all countries will be selected.
 							You can use this option multiple times
 	-l {GFW layer name}		GFW Layer, which will be updated.
 Update will affect all selected countries If left out, all layers will be selected.
 							You can use this option multiple times
 ```